itpplasma/GORILLA/README.md

 ## Examples

+Expamles are realized in MATLAB and Python.
+For plotting with MATLAB, see below.
 Five examples for plotting Poincaré cuts, full guiding-center orbits and the appropriate time evolution of invariants of motion can be found in `EXAMPLES/example_1` - `EXAMPLES/example_5`.
 There, the necessary soft links are already created and the input files are given as an example.
+Detailed descriptions of the respective input files can be found in `INPUT`.
 After appropriate compilation of GORILLA, the code can be executed in all of these 5 example folders, respectively.
 For the visualization of the output of these five examples, appropriate plotting methods are at disposal at. `PYTHON/example_1_plot.py` - `PYTHON/example_5_plot.py`.
-For plotting with MATLAB, see below.

 ### Example 1
 * Compute a collisionless guiding-center orbit with GORILLA for a trapped Deuterium particle.